-September’s Showcases will be introduced by Georgina Smith, Manager of The Wilbur Smith & Niso Smith Foundation.
+September’s Showcases will be introduced by Georgina Brown, Manager of The Wilbur & Niso Smith Foundation.

 In my second week of editing the Write On!
 Showcase, I’m continuing the theme of adventure.
 This week, however, is less about what the idea of adventure means, but what it can do for you.